geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 * [GEOS-10785](https://osgeo-org.atlassian.net/browse/GEOS-10785) CITE WFS 1.1 - Data Dir - allow anonymous users to modify data

 Thanks to David Blasby (GeoCat) for this work on behalf of the GeoCat Live Project.
-David address several errors in the CITE testing for these services while addressing the above issues for the GeoServer community.
+David addressed several errors in the CITE testing for these services while addressing the above issues for the GeoServer community.

 A number of CITE conformance issues remain open, notably the handling of acceptsVersions with a mix of older protocols (such as WFS 2.0, WFS 1.1 and WFS 1.0).
 If you are interested in funding or sponsoring this activity please visit our [sponsorship](https://github.com/geoserver/geoserver/wiki/Sponsor) page.

+### Configuration Saving and Loading

+A special call out to Dieter Stuken for working on the kind of fixes that just cause frustration - trouble shooting the internal *Resource Store* component that allows GeoServer configuration to be saved in a disk or database.

+These fixes help the GeoServer Admin Console provide better error messages when a file is unavailable.
+And prevent the accidental creation of "missing" files when attempting to read from locations with no content.

+* [GEOS-10724](https://osgeo-org.atlassian.net/browse/GEOS-10724) SpringResourceAdaptor should throw a FileNotFoundException instead of creating any missing file

+* [GEOS-10743](https://osgeo-org.atlassian.net/browse/GEOS-10743) ResourcePool.readStyle created empty files

+* [GEOS-10723](https://osgeo-org.atlassian.net/browse/GEOS-10723) clean up params-extractor plugin to use Resource

+## Documentation and Tutorials

+A few section of the User manual have been updated:

+* The [installation](https://docs.geoserver.org/latest/en/user/installation/index.html), [getting started](https://docs.geoserver.org/latest/en/user/gettingstarted/index.html) and [welcome page](https://docs.geoserver.org/latest/en/user/webadmin/welcome.html#welcome) are updated with new screen snapshots.
+* Running in a production environment now documents [welcome page selectors](https://docs.geoserver.org/latest/en/user/production/config.html#welcome-page-selectors) for those working with large catalogues with lots of security rules

+Thanks to Jody Garnett (GeoCat) and all those who contributed documentation fixes for this release.

+* [GEOS-10759](https://osgeo-org.atlassian.net/browse/GEOS-10759) Welcome page unreachable with large / slow catalogue configuration

 ## Community Updates